fbpx

 Music Notes

 In the early 19th century, opera overtures signaled to the audience that the entertainment was about to begin.
 Masterworks II presents Rossini’s Barber of Seville Overture as originally intended: an opening to an incredible performance!
-Masterworks II transports the audience to the Mediterranean as French, Italian, and Mexican composers inspire the audience to remember, recall, and recollect.
+Masterworks II transports the audience to the Mediterranean as French, Italian, and Spanish composers inspire the audience to remember, recall, and recollect.
 Plus, the ASO is very excited to welcome Pepe Romero, world famous guitarist, to Annapolis.

 Pepe Romero will join the ASO for Ponce’s Concierto del Sur, one of the foremost guitar concertos of the repertoire.
 Pepe Romero is a living legend in the world of classical music.
 Honored by kings, heads of state, and major institutions, Romero’s most significant contribution to music is his affinity for connecting the richness and beauty of classical guitar to every audience.
 Romero has premiered works by the finest composers of the twentieth and twenty-first centuries and has long championed music by composers from earlier periods of musical history, including rare or lost pieces.
 Romero has recorded more than 60 works for guitar and vocal that are groundbreaking for the industry, making the sound and theory of classical guitar accessible to millions.
 Romero is the recipient of the “Premio Andalucía de la Música,” the highest recognition given by his native land for his contribution to the arts.